nep-tv/node-emberplus-sdpgen/README.md

 Originally forked from https://github.com/bmayton/node-emberplus

-Developed From Idea by Anthony Tunen at Lawo
+Developed From Idea by Anthony Teunen at Lawo

 ## Install and usage
 First install NPM if not installed https://www.npmjs.com/get-npm